Use your My KiwiSaver login, or register with IRD

 - You will be able to see when Inland Revenue transfers the money to your KiwiSaver scheme provider.

 How do I track my overall KiwiSaver balance

-Sign up for free to receive more news and guides, straight to your inbox.
+You can like us on Facebook and get social, or sign up to receive more news like this straight to your inbox.